 What to Do After an On-the-Job Injury

 A work injury can be a scary experience.
-Not only can it leave you with severe bodily injuries and in substantial pain, but it can throw the future of your career into jeopardy.
+Not only can it leave you with severe bodily injuries and substantial pain, but it can throw the future of your career into jeopardy.
 If you have to miss work for an extended period while recovering, how will you get paid?
+What if you’re an independent contractor?
 How will your on-the-job injury affect your standing with your boss and employer?
 What if they try to deny your workers’ compensation claim, preventing you from collecting any compensation for your injury?

 One of the biggest mistakes people often make after an injury (whether on the job or off) is trying to face the insurance companies alone.
-Insurance companies have entire teams of well-paid and highly-trained employees whose entire jobs are to find ways to pay victims less.
+Insurance companies have entire teams of well-paid and highly-trained employees whose entire jobs involve finding ways to pay victims less.
 Without years of training on esoteric insurance matters, it may be difficult to face these representatives and come out ahead.

 Notify Your Employer Right Away